talestonini/talestonini.com-v1/src/main/resources/pages/posts/LambdaDays24.md

 able to network with other FP programmers and build an understanding of the scale of FP in the European market.
 Working in Australia, I feel the isolation and sometimes a delay in the adoption of FP concepts in software engineering, despite the tremendous effort and quality gains they can bring.
-Simple things like *immutability*, *referential transparency*, *pure functions* and *stateless code* lead to more *correct and maintainable software.
+Simple things like *immutability*, *referential transparency*, *pure functions* and *stateless code* lead to more *correct and maintainable software*.
 In the end, I was somewhat relieved to see that FP is growing in adoption but still a niche in Europe too, contraty to my impressions from all the repositories and online content authored in countries such as the Netherlands, Germany and Poland.